rankutah/blog/sites/rank-utah/content/portfolio.md

 ---
 title: "Portfolio"
-description: "A portfolio of custom website design projects for small businesses by a website design & local SEO company.
+description: "A portfolio of custom website design projects for small businesses by a website design & local marketing company.
 See examples and client results."
 layout: "flowbite"
 url: "/portfolio"
 ---

-# Website Design & Local SEO Portfolio
+# Website Design & Local Marketing Portfolio

 A selection of custom website design projects for small businesses.
 Fast websites that help customers find the business and then call, text, or send a message.